- Majuro - based position (Republic of the Marshall Islands)

 - Proven track record of working with teams across sectors and sites and producing high quality results with minimum supervision.

-- Knowledge of RMI policies, strategies, institutions, and regulations.
+- Knowledge of RMI’s policies, strategies, institutions, and regulations.

-- Demonstrated ability to effectively engage with a range of stakeholders to support project outcomes.
+- Demonstrated ability to effectively engage and communicate with a range of stakeholders to support project outcomes.

 - Advanced computer skills in applications such as Microsoft Word and Excel.